Information you will need to apply |

 When will I get housing? |

 Your wait time depends on many factors, including how many places you apply to and where you qualify.
-Right now, the only people who get faster access to housing in the Peterborough area are people fleeing domestic violence and/or human trafficking.
+Right now, the only people who get faster access to housing in the Peterborough area are people fleeing domestic violence and/or human trafficking who are seeking RGI housing.
 The Centralized Wait List is not emergency housing. |

 Where are they located? |

-The online, interactive community housing map shows RGI housing options and other affordable properties in the City and County of Peterborough.
-When you find places you are interested in, you can choose them on your application on the Housing Selections pages.
 It is important to only select places where you would actually move into, since you will only get one offer of housing when your name comes up on the list.
 If you do not accept an offer of housing, you will be taken off the wait list for housing. |

 What are other housing options in Peterborough City and County? |